 Natural Help for Central and Peripheral Causes of Vertigo

-While vertigo may occasionally be a symptom of an emergency medical condition like a stroke, most causes of vertigo are not an emergency.
+While vertigo may occasionally be a symptom of an emergency medical condition, most causes of vertigo are not an emergency.
 An upper cervical chiropractor may be able to help you get relief from these other causes of vertigo.
 This is because many underlying vertigo factors can be related to misalignments of the upper cervical spine.

-If you are suffering from chronic or recurring bouts of vertigo, even if your doctor hasn’t been able to find the underlying cause, upper cervical chiropractic may be of assistance.
+If you are suffering from vertigo, even for an unidentified underlying cause, upper cervical chiropractic may help.
 Adjustments are always gentle – there is no popping or twisting of the neck – and are provided on an as-needed basis.
 To learn more, contact an upper cervical chiropractor in your area today.